Misfit (company): History

 Misfit was founded on 14 October 2011.
 Its name honors Steve Jobs, who died nine days before the company was founded.
 It was inspired by the 1997 commercial which debuted Apple's "Think Different" slogan: "Here’s to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes."

 Misfit's first product, Shine, launched via an Indiegogo campaign in 2012.
 The campaign reached its goal of $100,000 within ten hours, and raised $846,675 in its campaign that lasted just over two months.
 The co-founders used the crowdsourcing campaign to get feedback about the product and the market for activity trackers and wearable technology.

 In April 2012, Misfit raised $7.6 million in its Series A funding.
 In December 2013, Misfit secured $15.2 million in Series B funding for research and development of products that are expected to be released in 2014.
 The Series B funding round was headed by Li Ka-shing's Horizons Ventures and joined by Translink Capital and The Coca-Cola Company.
 Previous investors including Founders Fund, Khosla Ventures, Norwest Venture Partners, O’Reilly AlphaTech Ventures, Max Levchin and IncTANK Ventures also participated in the company’s series B round.

 The Misfit Flash in pink and white and the Misfit Shine in orange/black, activity trackers made by the company.

 The company released Flash, a water resistant fitness band with battery life of about 6 months, in November 2014.
-It lacks a heart rate monitor.
-It is priced around $50 (now $30).
-Later that year, a health insurance company offered discounts to customers who reach exercise goals set by the company, as measured by a Misfit band.
+Later that year, a health insurance company offered discounts to customers who reached exercise goals set by the company, as measured by a Misfit band.

-In January 2015, Misfit announced they are moving beyond fitness to home automation and smartphone controls.
+In January 2015, Misfit announced that it was moving beyond fitness to home automation and smartphone controls.
 Users of Misfit's Flash and Shine wearable will be able to control light bulbs, door locks, thermostats, and home entertainment centers from their wearable device.
 In April 2015, the company launched the Misfit 2.0 app update which included integrations of other applications such as Spotify and Yo, and the ability to sync with home automation products like Beddit.

 In November 2015, Misfit was acquired by Fossil Group for $260 million.
 Following the acquisition, Misfit announced the release of Ray, a jewelry-like activity tracker, and Specter Bluetooth earbuds—the company's first headphones product.

 In 2019 or early 2020 Fossil Group discontinued production of all existing Misfit products and shutdown the website pending relaunch.
 Misfit's technology was used as the basis for Skagen CONNECTED and Fossil hybrid smartwatches as well as hybrid smartwatch licensed products: A/X CONNECTED (Armani Exchange), Emporio Armani CONNECTED and other licensed products.